AlterHoodie/Talk_To_Website/README.md

 * A crawler that explores a specified base website and other pages within its domain.
 * Returns the crawled HTML content in JSON format.
+* TypeScript based crawler which uses Playwright to crawl website.

 ### Content Extractor: